Siti binti Saad: Anti-colonial activism

-feminism
+Feminism

 Many of Siti's songs mirrored the observations of Ng'ambo locals on the resolution of such incidents.
 The women's taarab group Sahib el-Any occasionally still performs "Kijiti," one of these well-remembered songs.
 It describes the rape and death of a Dar es Salaam woman who travelled to Zanzibar to see friends in Ng'ambo.
 Her death was caused by Kijiti, one of the males in the group who she had been invited by neighbours to spend a night "out on the town" with.

 After testifying against Kijiti in court, two ladies who assisted in organising the expedition and providing the booze for it were found guilty of the woman's death (some reports indicate they were condemned to hang).
 The guilty guy managed to flee from the authorities and make it to the mainland.
 In addition to being horrified by the court's decision, this song implies that Ng' ambo locals also had their own theories about what justice would ultimately dole out to Kijiti.